 Can You Be an Entrepreneur Inside a Big Company?

 Being an entrepreneur within a big company comes with challenges and opportunities.
 They have resources, stability, and infrastructure for larger projects and financial investment.
-But, they also face obstacles like navigating bureaucracy and resistance to change.
+However, they also face obstacles like navigating bureaucracy and resistance to change.
 Compared to small business owners, they must adapt to the organization’s unique culture and structure.

 Successful corporate entrepreneurs need skills like adaptability, resilience, leadership, and the ability to build networks within the company.
-An entrepreneurial spirit and a willingness to take calculated risks are key for thriving in a large corporate environment.
+An entrepreneurial spirit and a willingness to take calculated risks are key to thriving in a large corporate environment.

 Is Owning a Franchise Like Being an Entrepreneur?